kgryte/javascript-style-guide/README.md

 var boop = 'hello';
 ```

 * Do declare variables at the top of their scope.
-Doing so makes explicit variable hoisting.
+Doing so makes variable hoisting explicit.

 ``` javascript
 // Do: